sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 If you are unable to give us 28 days&#39; written notice of the wish to vary the start of your leave as set out above, you should give us written notice of the change as soon as you can.

-Where you are to take APL, following either the birth or adoption of a child, you are entitled to give us written notice to cancel or vary the start and/or finish dates that you previously notified to us in accordance with Paragraph or Paragraph .
+Where you are to take APL, following either the birth or adoption of a child, you are entitled to give us written notice to cancel or vary the start and/or finish dates that you previously notified to us in accordance with [Paragraph 4](#4-notification-birth) or [Paragraph 5](#5-notification-adoption).
 You need to do this:

 1. at least 6 weeks before the date you originally told us was the date on which you wanted to start your APL; or
 2. if you want to start your APL earlier than that original start date, at least 6 weeks before the date on which you now wish your APL to start.

 If you are unable to give six weeks&#39; notice you should give us written notice of your wishes as soon as possible.
 However, in these circumstances, if we are unable to accommodate your request we may require you to take a period of APL of up to 6 weeks starting on either your original or revised start date.
 If you wish to discuss varying or cancelling your APL in these circumstances you should speak to your manager.

-Statutory paternity pay
+### 7. Statutory paternity pay

 In this paragraph, **&quot;Relevant Period&quot;** means: